chang2techvn/backend/README.md

-# REST API Starter
+# Task Management API

-This is a RESTful API Starter with a single Hello World API endpoint.
+A REST API built with Encore.ts for task and project management.

 ## Prerequisites